Scraping Facebook at scale is tough due to strong anti-bot protections. We tested the top proxy providers like Bright Data, Zyte, and Decodo.

 For creating additional accounts beyond the first two, Facebook’s policies become stricter.
 The platform permits up to four accounts; however, when creating a third account, users must complete a reCAPTCHA verification.

-The account creation process for the third account includes a review period of 1-2 days, during which Facebook assesses the account to ensure compliance with its policies and to confirm the absence of automated tools.
+The account creation process for the third account includes a 1-2 day review period, during which Facebook assesses the account to ensure compliance with its policies and confirms the absence of automated tools.

 2.3.
 Proxies for account creation and challenges